Health and Fitness Rules

-Meditate Daily – Do yoga for 40 minutes, atleast five days a week.
-If you do no have time then go to any garden and breathe it will make a lot of difference to the day that follows.
+Meditate Daily – Do yoga for 40 minutes, at least five days a week.
+If you do not have time then go to any garden and breathe it will make a lot of difference to the day that follows.

 Cook food with oils made in our country – Use coconut oil, mustard oil, groundnut oil, etc. Do not cook with olive oil.
 That is a complete no-no.

 Substitute all white items with brown.
 Brown rice instead of white, brown sugar instead of white, brown bread instead of white, and so on.
 I also recommend seeded bread and sea salt.

 Substitute cow’s milk with buffalo’s milk – It has more iron content.

 Have a cheat day – For me, it is Sunday, when I eat anything I want without feeling guilty.
 It is about looking out for your mind over your body.
 If you eat and are not happy, it obstructs your digestion.
 So, follow a strict diet, but train your mind to think that what you eat will make you healthier.